unixsurfer/anycast_healthchecker/README.rst

 #.
 Generates bird configuration(anycast-prefixes.conf)

 #.
-Installs anycast-healthchecker with ``python3.4 setup.py install``,
+Installs anycast-healthchecker with ``python3 setup.py install``
-   *requires* python virtualenvironment, use the excellent tool virtualenvwrapper

 #.
-Assigns 4 IP addresses (10.52.12.[1-4]) to loopback interface
+Assigns 4 IPv4 addresses and 2 IPv6 addresses to loopback interface

 #.
-Checks if bird daemon runs but it does not try to start if it's running
+Checks if bird daemon runs but it does not try to start if it is down

 #.
 Starts the daemon as normal user and not as root

-Requirements for running local_run.sh and having a workable setup
+Requirements for running ``local_run.sh``

-#. python3.4 installation available
+#. python3 installation

+# A working python virtual environment, use the excellent tool virtualenvwrapper

 #.
 Bird installed and configured as it is mentioned in `Bird configuration`_

-#. sudo access to run sudo birdc configure
+#. sudo access to run ``birdc configure`` and ``birdc6 configure``

-#. sudo access to assign IPs on the loopback interface
+#. sudo access to assign IPs on the loopback interface using ``ip`` tool

 Contributers
 ############